Joseph J. Kinyoun: San Francisco Quarantine station (1899–1901)

-Death and afterward

-Joseph Kinyoun died on February 14, 1919, in Washington, DC.

-A collection of his papers is held at the National Library of Medicine.

-San Francisco Plague
+A bubonic plague epidemic that had raged through India and East Asia for nearly fifty years had reached the Hawaiian Islands in 1899.
+Kinyoun had warned in 1895 that the plague would eventually reach the United States and had begun researching the plague in 1896.

+In 1899, Surgeon General Walter Wyman transferred Kinyoun to the San Francisco Quarantine station as head of the Marine Hospital Service for the port, with a promotion to the rank of surgeon (equivalent to lieutenant commander) on August 5.
+San Francisco, which received ship traffic from Hawaii and a number of other ports where the plague was endemic, was likely to be a key battleground against the spread of the plague.

+The federal MHS had an uneasy relationship with state authorities in California, who had clashed with its past enforcement efforts.
+Wyman ordered Kinyoun to pay no attention to California quarantine officials, which ultimately put Kinyoun at odds with California Governor Henry Tifft Gage during the San Francisco plague of 1900–1904.

 A Japanese ship, the S.S.
 Nippon Maru, arriving in San Francisco Bay in June 1899, had two plague deaths at sea, and there were two more cases of stowaways found dead in the bay, with postmortem cultures proving they had the plague.
-In New York in November 1899, the British ship J.W.
+Similar incidents occurred in other ports: in New York in November 1899, the British ship J.W.
 Taylor brought three cases of plague from Brazil, but the cases were confined to the ship.
 The Japanese freighter S.S.
-Nanyo Maru arrived in Port Townsend, Washington, on January 30, 1900, with 3 deaths out of 17 cases of confirmed plague.
+Nanyo Maru arrived in Port Townsend, Washington on January 30, 1900, with 3 deaths out of 17 cases of confirmed plague.

 In this atmosphere of grave danger, in January 1900, Kinyoun ordered all ships coming to San Francisco from China, Japan, Australia, and Hawaii to fly yellow flags to warn of possible plague on board.
 Many entrepreneurs and sailing men felt that this was bad for business, and unfair to ships that were free of plague.
 City promoters were confident that plague could not take hold, and they were unhappy with what they saw as Kinyoun's high-handed abuse of authority.